chennisden/dennisc.net/README.md

     the `AllPages` function will be called as usual.
-    But because the main pages in my website do not have dates, and we are not rendering a list of the main pages, we do not sort the dates.
+    But because the main pages in my website do not have dates, and we are not rendering a list of the main pages, we do not sort the dates automatically.
+    We also render the pages in `home` in our top-level directory, because I like to also write my stuff in markdown.
 - We also render the list of pages in `RenderPagesList.ts`.